What is AWS CodeCommit?

 Developers who are already using Git-based repositories would find CodeCommit very similar even if you are not familiar with Git-based repositories.
 It’s an effortless transition to CodeCommit simple.
 The console can be used to create repositories and checking out the list of existing repositories and branches.
 A few simple steps would give you all the information about the repositories, and you will be able to clone them pretty easily.
 After cloning, you need to make your changes and push the git repositories the same as you do in a simple Git-based repository.
 You can use the CLI or git based editor to make changes in code.

 The working of CodeCommit is very simple to other Git-based tools where you clone repositories, make changes, commit them and push to the repositories.
 If you create a pull request, then others would pull your changes and work.
 Either you can create your branch work on it and later integrate with the master branch to integrate all the code and test.
-This is a pretty collaborative and faster approach where everybody would have the latest changes and test on them.
+This is a pretty collaborative and faster approach where everybody would have the latest changes and tests them.

 How is CodeCommit Different from File Versioning in Amazon S3?